 Gearboxes and gearheads, also called gear reducers or speed reducers, are power transmission devices that use a gear arrangement in an enclosed housing to transfer energy, increase torque and reduce speed from one device to another.
 Gearboxes may also be referred to as gear reducers or speed reducers.

-Motor Bases are mounts for electric motors.
-Most bases have an adjustable bolt pattern for various motor sizes as well as adjustments to position the motor.
-Most mounts are designed to fit various NEMA motor sizes.
+Motor bases are mounts for electric motors.
+They often include several bolt patterns for various sized motors and a belt tensioning mechanism.
+Most are designed to fit NEMA motor sizes.

 Motor contactors are relays with large current capacity for connecting and disconnecting a motor from the power supply.
 Typically, motor contractors are multi-pole for control of all current carrying conductors.